tqwewe/website/src/index.md

 ```

 Note that if you do not care about automatic release, changelog generation and just want
-to create conventional commit message you can jump to the [conventional commits section](./coco_guide).
+to create conventional commit message you can jump to the [conventional commits section](./guide/#conventional_commits).

-## Conventional commits  with `coco`
+## Conventional commits

-`coco` is primarily meant to be used as a replacement for the `git commit` command.
+`cog commit` is primarily meant to be used as a replacement for the `git commit` command.
 It will produce commits with messages respecting the conventional commits specification with
 little effort.